kevinadhiguna/nest-school-api/README.md

 >"I executed it with docker-compose up, how to stop it ?"

 Simply, `ctrl + c` will terminate and stop the app process.
-On the other hand, `docker-compose stop` and `docker-compose down` will stop the app process, if you run with `docker-compose up -d`.
+On the other hand, `docker-compose stop` and `docker-compose down` will stop the app process.
+The difference is that `docker-compose down` will stop and remove the docker container, docker volume (if any), and docker network.
+If you run with `docker-compose up -d`.
 Please read notes below for details.

 <br/>